Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

 client: .NET Desktop (WPF)
 service: ASP.NET Core Web API
 endpoint: Microsoft identity platform
+page_type: sample
+languages:
+  - csharp
+products:
+  - azure
+  - azure-active-directory
+  - dotnet
+  - office-ms-graph
+description: "Sign-in a user with the Microsoft Identity Platform in a WPF Desktop application and call an ASP.NET Core Web API"
 ---
 # Sign-in a user with the Microsoft Identity Platform in a WPF Desktop application and call an ASP.NET Core Web API